bevyengine/bevy-website/content/news/2020-12-19-bevy-0.4/index.md

 <div class="release-feature-authors">authors: @cart</div>

 Rust has a pretty big "reflection" gap.
 For those who aren't aware, "reflection" is a class of language feature that enables you to interact with language constructs at runtime.
-They add of form of "dynamic-ness" to what are traditionally static language concepts.
+They add a form of "dynamic-ness" to what are traditionally static language concepts.

 We have bits and pieces of reflection in Rust, such as {{rust_type(type="struct" crate="std", mod="any", name="TypeId")}} and {{rust_type(type="fn" crate="std", mod="any", name="type_name")}}.
 But when it comes to interacting with datatypes ... we don't have anything yet.
 This is unfortunate because some problems are inherently dynamic in nature.